Igyeom/MorseCodeFun/README.md

 # MorseGQ
-The official repo for MorseGQ, a hobby project by juicyguyzer!
+The official repo for morsecode.fun, a hobby project by juicyguyzer!

 Still in beta, PR's are appreciated.